Filipe Oliveira (footballer, born 1984): Club career

-After the January 2010 sale of starter João Pereira to Sporting Clube de Portugal, Oliveira became the first-choice right back.
+After the January 2010 sale of starter João Pereira to Sporting CP, Oliveira became the first-choice right-back.
 He finished the season with 17 appearances, as the Minho side achieved a best-ever second place in the league.

 In July 2010, Oliveira joined Parma FC – who paid K.A.S.
 Eupen a fee of €1 million (5% Solidarity Contribution included) – being called up to training camp on the 12th.
-Two weeks later he was loaned to fellow Italians Torino F.C. for €600,000, with the Serie B club having an option to buy half of his contract subsequently; he was recalled from his spell in the following transfer window, only managing one official appearance during his first year (25 minutes in a 1–1 away draw to Cagliari Calcio, in Serie A's last round).
+Two weeks later, he was loaned to fellow Italians Torino FC for €600,000, with the Serie B club having an option to buy half of his contract subsequently; he was recalled from his spell in the following transfer window, only managing one official appearance during his first year (25 minutes in a 1–1 draw away to Cagliari Calcio, in Serie A's last round).

 In early August 2011, Oliveira was sent on loan to Videoton FC in Hungary, and the move was made permanent at the end of the campaign.
-On 29 May 2015, after contributing with 26 games, six goals and 11 assists as the team won the second Nemzeti Bajnokság I championship in their history, the 31-year-old renewed his contract for a further two seasons.
+On 29 May 2015, after contributing 26 games, six goals and 11 assists as the team won the second Nemzeti Bajnokság I championship in their history, the 31-year-old renewed his contract for a further two seasons.

 Oliveira switched countries again on 31 January 2017, joining Cypriot First Division's Anorthosis Famagusta FC until the end of the season.
 Nearly a year later, having been unemployed for half of that time, he signed for Sepsi OSK Sfântu Gheorghe who were aiming to stay in Romania's Liga I.